spacotto/Born2beRoot/srcs/vm-storage-architecture.md

 [allocate-space]

 >[!TIP]
->Swap exists to extend memory safely.
+>`/swap` exists to extend memory safely.
 In minimal VMs (like this one), allocate around `2GB`.
 More swap is not harmful, but rarely necessary.
 Hibernation is the only reason to make swap larger than RAM.

 ### 5.4 `home`